 You need to be over 18 and have a professional track record of past creative work, with at least one professional performing arts credit (in any discipline).
 If you are under 25, you do not need a professional credit but should be able to demonstrate commitment to the performing arts through university/college productions, youth theatre, music groups, etc. You don’t need to have ever written or worked on a musical before.
 At least half the writing team of the musical must be resident in the UK.
 Producers, directors and creatives from non-theatre disciplines are welcome to pitch, but if you’re not going to be one of the writing team, we’d expect at least one of the writers to be named in the pitch.
 The musical you pitch can have been commissioned or workshopped already, but it can’t have received a professional production already (student or non-professional stagings are fine).
-You also need to be available to come to BEAM2023 at The Lowry in Salford in late May 2023 (artists selected for BEAM will be paid a fee, with travel bursaries available).
+You also need to be available to come to BEAM2023 at Oxford Playhouse in late May 2023 (artists selected for BEAM will be paid a fee, with travel bursaries available).

 What constitutes a ‘professional production’?